CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 As described earlier, applications communicate with DNS servers through the resolver interface, regardless of whether it is an Advertising or Resolving DNS server.
 Resolvers send requests to DNS servers for applications that require name resolution, and interpret the responses received to return them to the application.
 Basically, a distinction is made between two types of requests:
 * iterative requests: iterative means that the polled DNS server, if it has not saved the required data, refers to the next responsible DNS server.
 The polled DNS server is thus an advertising DNS server.
 The requesting resolver must itself perform the entire name resolution.
 A name resolution to www.bsi.bund.de over the root DNS servers (root DNS servers answer only iterative inquiries and thus are advertising DNS servers) would look like follows.
 In the first step, the resolver queries the Root DNS servers for the Advertising DNS server, which is responsible for de. responsible is.
 In the second step, the resolver determines the DNS server responsible for the responsible advertising DNS server, which is responsible for bund.de.
 Thereafter, the advertising DNS server for bsi.bund.de is requested from this.
 Finally, the Advertising DNS server for bsi.bund.de can deliver the IP address to www.bsi.bund.de to the resolver.
-* Recursive requests: The resolution works very similar to the recursive request.
+* Recursive requests: The resolution works very similar for the recursive request.
 However, the DNS server responsible for the resolver takes over the complete name resolution as described above.
 So it's a resolving DNS server.
-The resolver of the client only has to make a request.
+The resolver of the client only has to make one request.
 An Advertising DNS server accepts only iterative requests, while a Resolving DNS server accepts both iterative and recursive requests.
 Recursive queries mean more stress on the DNS server than iterative queries.

 ** zone transfers **

 Because DNS is required by many networking applications, the specification (RFC 1034) requires at least two authoritative DNS servers to be operated for each zone.
-Since it is too time-consuming to administer separate master files for each DNS server that need to be consistent, synchronization is performed via zone transfer.
-The DNS server, which obtains the domain information directly from the master files, is called a Primary or Master DNS server.
+Since it is too time-consuming to manage separate master files for each DNS server, which must be consistent, synchronization is performed via zone transfer.
+The DNS server, which obtains the domain information directly from the master files, is called the Primary or Master DNS server.
 Each additional DNS server is referred to as Secondary or Slave DNS server and receives the data via a zone transfer from the Primary DNS server.
 A secondary DNS server periodically checks to see if its zone (s) domain information has changed or is notified of changes by its Primary DNS server.
 If so, the secondary DNS server initiates a zone transfer to update its domain information.

 ** Caching-Only DNS Server **

 The caching-only DNS server is a special case of a resolving DNS server.
 Typically, a DNS server, whether advertising or resolving DNS server, is authoritative for one or more zones.
-This means that he has read out the domain information about these zones from the master files or received them from his master DNS server via a zone transfer.
+This means that he has read out the domain information about these zones from the master files or received from his master DNS server via a zone transfer.
 Caching-only DNS servers, on the other hand, are not authoritative for any zone; they have no zones themselves.
 They are usually used to receive requests and perform name resolution.
 Caching-only DNS servers are often used as forwarders for intra-institution resolving DNS servers when they need to resolve domain information from the Internet.

 ### 3.2 Literature